 - Banish laptops and smartphones to a different room.
 For best results, never install a TV in your bedroom.

 - Do not eat or drink on bed.
-A 2012 US poll found that the mattress, pillows, and even fresh scent of sheets all contribute to the quality of people’s sleep.
+A 2012 US poll found the mattress, pillows, and even fresh scent of sheets all contribute to the quality of people’s sleep.

 - Make sure the bed-sheets and pillow-covers are clean.
 Change your sheets weekly.
 Experts suggest you should replace your mattresses every 8 years, by when you have used around 20,761 hours lying on top of it.
+So, once again, make sure the bed you lie down is clean.

 - Close to sleeping time, cut down the bright lights.
 Shut out all harsh noise; use earplugs or a white noise if you need to.